 The Great Wall of China is a long man-made wall built using tamped earth, brick, stone, wood, and other materials.
-It was built to keep out invaders and check military intrusions.
-It now acts as a tribute to the Chinese who were responsible for building this 3,948 mile-long wall.
+The purpose of building the Great Wall of China was to keep out invaders and check military intrusions.
+It now acts as a tribute to the Chinese who were responsible for building this wall.
 The wall runs from Shanhaiguan in Hebei province (in the east) to Jiayuguan in Gansu province (in the west).
 It comprises of walls, armories, barracks, stables, shelters on the wall, watch towers, horse tracks, forts and passes.

 To ensure proper communication among the army units, several signal towers were constructed on the hilltops or other higher positions along the wall.
 The wooden gates were used as a trap against those who stealthily tried to pass.

 UNESCO recognized it as a World Heritage Site in 1987, and people from all over the world visit the region to get to walk on the Great Wall of China.
 The site has been protected so that future generations are able to enjoy it with the same amazement as we do now.
-Although the improvements and restoration of the Great Wall has made visiting more convenient, it is still dangerous to hike in the region due to the lack of safety facilities.
+Despite the restoration of the Great Wall, which has made visiting more convenient, it is still dangerous to hike in the region due to the lack of safety facilities.

 There are many watchtowers along the Great Wall, which are spaced a kilometer or several kilometers apart.
 The watchtowers are two stories tall.
 There are more than 10,000 watchtowers and beacon towers along the site.

 The present condition of the wall demands serious consideration due to the following reasons:

 - The graffiti on the wall marring the beauty of the wall.

 - Some of the villagers are using stones from the wall for building their homes.

 - Erosion from sandstorms is paving the way for the disappearance of the wall in Gansu.

 - The Great Wall of China belongs not only to China, but also to the world as a great cultural heritage.